updawg/Alpaca/README.txt

 Tips for working with Gardenia (in Visual Studio 2017)
 =============
-- Always use Release Mode
+- Always use Release Mode (Working on fixing/testing Debug mode)
 - Don't use /GS (Security Check)
 - Don't use compiler optimizations
 - Use the debugger and compile debugging symbols (.PDB)